oovaa/scripts/README.md

 ## Notes

-- Ensure that you have the necessary permissions to perform Git operations.
+- Ensure that you have the necessary permissions to perform Git operations and then move the script to one of your path directories.

 ## License